 What are thyroid diseases?

 Thyroid diseases are primarily conditions that affect the amount of thyroid hormones being produced.
-It is estimated that 20 million Americans have some form of thyroid disease, and approximately 60% of those with thyroid disease do not know it.
+The American Thyroid Association estimates that 20 million Americans have some form of thyroid disease, and approximately 60% of those with thyroid disease do not know it.
 Women are more likely than men to have thyroid problems, with 1 in 8 developing a thyroid disorder during her life.
 The following is a list of the more common thyroid disorders.

 - Thyroiditis: an inflammation of the thyroid gland; it may be associated with either hypo- or hyperthyroidism.
 It may be painful, feeling like a sore throat, or painless.
-Thyroiditis may be due to autoimmune activity, an infection, exposure to a chemical that is toxic to the thyroid, or an unkown cause.
+Thyroiditis may be due to an autoimmune disorder (especially Hashimoto thyroiditis), an infection, exposure to a chemical that is toxic to the thyroid, or due to an unknown cause (idiopathic).
 Depending on the cause, it can be acute but transient or chronic.

-- Thyroid Nodules: a small lump on the thyroid gland that may be solid or a fluid-filled cyst; these nodules are common, and the overwhelming majority of them are harmless.
+- Thyroid nodule: a small lump on the thyroid gland that may be solid or a fluid-filled cyst; these nodules are common and the overwhelming majority of them are harmless.
 Occasionally, however, thyroid nodules can be cancerous and need to be treated.